django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 ### Overview

-* Like many Python web apps, `petwitter` has a list of other libraries it depends on in `requirements.txt`.
+* Like many Python web apps, `pettwitter` has a list of other libraries it depends on in `requirements.txt`.
 * Over time, these dependencies get new versions.
 Sometimes new versions fix bugs; other times, they add bugs.

 ---